Eric Walters wants librarians to help students avoid the summer reading slump. And he’s offering some good stuff to those who do.

 I’m a freelance journalist who is also involved in children’s literacy.
 A few years ago, I brought those two aspects of my life together to co-create: TeachingKidsNews.com (TKN).
 (Here’s the story of how TKN got started: an interested parent + an enthusiastic teacher.)
 TKN provides daily, kid-friendly news.
 For each article we […]

 We’ve talked before on GKR about the three most important things you can do for your kids to get them reading.
 (Hint – there’re in the sidebar, over there on the right-hand side!)
 The fine people at 49th Shelf, a Canadian literature site, have allowed me to talk a bit […]

+Cyberspace can be a strange and dangerous place.
+Here at Getting Kids Reading we’ve had our share of troubles lately.
 First we got hit with a nasty virus.
 It was lousy, but we learned some things.
 We upgraded our safety features and software and I hope it never happens again.
 Then, one […]

+Today is Family Literacy Day.
 It’s a great day to… click on “15-minute ideas” or “Games” or “Crafts” in our tags and find a wonderful activity you can do with your kids that will help to get them reading.
 At our school, a parent contacted the local library, which is […]

 Teaching Kids the News provides daily news articles, appropriate for kids (approximately grades 1-6).